aish-venkat/aish-venkat.github.io/gis/amazon.md

 ### Deforestation in the Brazilian Amazon

 I contributed to this project as a 2015 Summer Research Assistant at [AidData at the College of William & Mary](http://www.aiddata.org) in Williamsburg, VA.
-This research led to a white paper <i>[Indigenous Land Rights and Deforestation: Evidence from the Brazilian Amazon](https://aish-venkat.github.io/gis/amazon.pdf)</i> published by my supervisors, Dr. Ariel Ben-Yishay and Rachel Trischler.
+This research led to a white paper <i>[Indigenous Land Rights and Deforestation: Evidence from the Brazilian Amazon](https://aish-venkat.github.io/gis/amazon.pdf)</i> published in March 2016 by my supervisors, Dr. Ariel Ben-Yishay and Rachel Trischler.

 <br>